ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/start/test-driver.java.markdown

 {CODE:java test_driver_MyFirstTest@Start\RavenDBTestDriver.java /}

-In the test we get an IDocumentStore to our test database.
-Deploy an index and insert two documents into it.
+In the test we get an IDocumentStore to our test database, deploy an index and insert two documents into it.
-We then wait for the indexing to complete and launch the Studio so we can verify that the documents and index are deployed (we can remove this line once the test is working).
+We then wait for the indexing to complete, and launch Studio so we can verify that the documents and index are deployed (we can remove this line once the test is working).
-At the end of the test we query for TestDocument where their name contains the world 'hello' and assert that we have only one such document.
+Finally we query for a TestDocument whose name contains the word 'hello' and assert that we have only one such document.

 {PANEL/}